nikolak/django-template/README.md

 # Introduction

-The goal of this project is to provide minimalistic django project template that everyone can use.
+The goal of this project is to provide minimalistic django project template that everyone can use, which _just works_ out of the box and has the basic setup you can expand on.

-Template is written with django 1.9 and python 3 in mind.
+Template is written with django 1.11 and python 3 in mind.

 The main features are: